rubencadur/holbertonschool-validation/module2_task3/README.md

 clean:  Stop the application.
 Delete the binary and the log file:
 test:   Ensure that it behaves as expected
-unit-tests: Run unit tests on web server integration- tests: Run integration tests on web server
+unit-tests: Run unit tests on web server
+integration-tests: Run integration tests on web server
 help:   Show this help usage